 In all states, it is legal to have your loved one’s body at home after they die.
 Oklahoma does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Oklahoma Code § 63-1-317 (2018), which permits the funeral director or “person acting as such” to file the death certificate.)

 Oklahoma law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in a legal document before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 In Oklahoma, a body must be embalmed or refrigerated if final disposition will not occur within 24 hours.
 State regulations also prohibit public viewings of unembalmed bodies more than 24 hours after death.
 (Oklahoma Administrative Code § 235:10-11-1 (2018).)